wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-high-availability-linux.md

 In general, all access to the cluster through the public gateways (Ambari web and REST APIs,) is not effected by having multiple head nodes.
 The request is routed to the active head node and serviced as appropriate.

-When accessing the cluster using SSH, connecting through port 22 (the default for SSH,) will connect to headnode0; connecting through port 23 will connect to headnode1.
+When accessing the cluster using SSH, connecting through port 22 (the default for SSH,) will connect to head node 0; connecting through port 23 will connect to head node 1.

 ### Internal fully qualified domain names (FQDN)